-- 2. The sender observes its type, i.e. t_i .
-Then, among the different symbols that can be sent, which expresses or indicates his type, he sends the symbol q_j , which is $M = \{q_1, q_2, ..., q_j\}$ and $q_j \in M$, and the set of symbols sent is known to the receiver. - 3.
-The receiver can see q_j but not ti and must infer from q_j whether it is of type t_i or not.
-Then choose an action from $a_k \in A$, $A = \{a_1, ..., a_k\}$. - 4.
-The utility of the sender is shown by $U^{S}(t{i}, q{j}, a{k})$ and the receiver by $U^{M}(t{i}, q{j}, a{k})$.
+2. The sender observes its type, i.e. t_i .
+Then, among the different symbols that can be sent, which expresses or indicates his type, he sends the symbol q_j , which is $M = \{q_1, q_2, ..., q_j\}$ and $q_j \in M$, and the set of symbols sent is known to the receiver.

+3. The receiver can see q_j but not ti and must infer from q_j whether it is of type t_i or not.
+Then choose an action from $a_k \in A$, $A = \{a_1, \dots, a_k\}$.

+4. The utility of the sender is shown by $U^{S}(t{i}, q{j}, a{k})$ and the receiver by $U^{M}(t{i}, q{j}, a{k})$.

-3. Research Methodology
+3. Research methodology

 The current research is focused on proof theory and employs a quantitative approach.
-To conduct the research, financial data from the financial statements and activity reports of companies is required.
-The data has been collected using Rahavard Novin software, the database of the Stock Exchange Organization, and the Codal website.
+Financial data from companies' financial statements and activity reports is required to conduct the research.
+The data was collected using Rahavard Novin software, the Stock Exchange Organization database, and the Codal website.
 The collected information is then analyzed using Spss and Eviews econometric software.

 The statistical population for this research is the companies admitted to the Tehran Stock Exchange, and the study period covers ten years from 2012 to 2022.
 The purposeful sampling method (systematic elimination) is used to select the sample companies.
-Companies that entered the stock market during the period, had financial years ending not on March 19th, had a trading break of more than six months, were part of holding companies, leasing companies, insurance, investment, or financial intermediation companies, or had unavailable information were excluded.
+Companies that entered the stock market during the period had financial years ending not on March 19th, had a trading break of more than six months, were part of holding companies, leasing companies, insurance, investment, or financial intermediation companies, or had unavailable information were excluded.
 Ultimately, 114 companies were selected for the study.

-The research methodology involves designing models to investigate the relationship between the manager and the shareholder in the form of signaling games.
+The research methodology involves designing models to investigate the manager and shareholder relationship through signaling games.
 Variables such as the severity of internal control weakness, quality of information disclosure, cost of normal capital, and quality of audit were calculated for the sample companies.
-Based on quartiles, the companies were divided into two separate classes (high and low) for each variable.
-The average interests of the manager and shareholder were calculated for 16 separate cases, corresponding to the subquestions of the research.
+The companies were divided into two classes (high and low) for each variable based on quartiles.
+The average interests of the manager and shareholder were calculated for 16 separate cases, corresponding to the sub-questions of the research.
 The Mann-Whitney statistical test, a non-parametric technique for comparing means, was used to compare the average interests between the two groups.
 Finally, the results of this test were examined to test the three conditions of Nash Bayesian equilibrium and determine whether equilibrium was established in the designed games.

-3-1.
-Research Variables
+3.1 Research variables